 - Extracurricular activities – People who are a part of sports teams and artistic groups are at an increased risk.
 The same is true for any community that is driven by appearance as a symbol of social status.
 These groups include athletes, actors, dancers, models, and television personalities.
 Coaches, parents, and professionals in those areas may inadvertently contribute to eating disorders by encouraging weight loss.

 Some men suffer from a condition called muscle dysmorphia, which describes an extreme desire to become more muscular.
 While most women with eating disorders wish to lose weight and be very thin, men with this disorder see themselves as too small and want to gain weight or increase muscle mass.
-Men with this type of disorder may engage in dangerous behaviors, such as steroid use, and may also use other types of drugs to increase muscle mass more quickly.
+Men with this type of disorder may engage in dangerous behaviors like steroid use, and may also use other types of drugs to increase muscle mass more quickly.

 However, men are less likely to be diagnosed with an eating disorder, even when they exhibit very similar or the same symptoms as a woman.

 The exact reason why men are less likely to be diagnosed with eating disorders is unknown.
-However, research published by the U.S. Department of Health and Human Services states that many young men with eating disorders do not seek treatment because they are ashamed of having a stereotypically female disorder.
+However, research published by the U.S. Department of Health and Human Services states that many young men with eating disorders don’t seek treatment because they are ashamed of having a stereotypically female disorder.
 The same study suggests that binge-eating disorders may go unnoticed in young men, perhaps because young men who overeat attract less attention than young women who exhibit the same behaviors.
-(DHHS, 2004)